- That '70s Show:

 - "Tina, Is That You?" sees Yvette Nipar played a character named Lisa March.
 It woudln't be the last time she played a character named Lisa in a show where a cop is also a superhero.note

 - 'Sharpe: In "Sharpe's Eagle", Sharpe (Sean Bean) gets into a fistfight with minor villain Lt.
 Berry, played by a young Daniel Craig.
 So we have future Bond villain Alec Trevalyen sparring against a future James Bond, respectively.
+What's even funnier is the GoldenEye video game received a remake for Craig's Bond.

 - In Lee & Herring's reasonably scary monsters: Richard Herring ponders who would win in a fight between an alien and a predator Stewart Lee then claims this would never happen.
 This was six years before the film was realeased.